-Older pediatric patients should have control of reading illuminance levels via the pillow speaker and/or bed controls.
-For younger pediatric patients, wall-mounted controllers accessible by family members can help adjust illuminance levels when reading to patients.
+Older pediatric patients should have control of reading illumination levels via the pillow speaker and/ or bed controls.
+For younger pediatric patients, wallmounted controllers accessible by family members can help adjust illumination levels when reading to patients.

 The family zone should have independent control for visitors utilizing this zone.
 Family members often remain in the patient room reading or performing other tasks while the patient rests and require different light levels.
 It is important to provide adequate task illumination without providing vertical surface brightness that could be visible to the patient, and dimming is recommended.
-Patient control (as well as control by family and staff) of window shading should be considered.
-Controls shall be provided to prevent accidental looping hazards.